nil-andreu/dr-ecommerce/README.md

     }
 ]
 ```
+Note that the password does not appear.

+Remember that for the login, we have to make a POST request.

 #### Auth
 For making the authentification with Facebook, Google, ...
 We need to install the pacjage: https://github.com/RealmTeam/django-rest-framework-social-oauth2.
 We can see the documentation in this repository README file.